serjmac/own-foscam-control/README.md

 - images at: /ftp/snap/MDAlarm_YYYYMMDD_hhmmss.jpg

 Currently the app parses every filename to extract timestamp from YYYYMMDD_hhmmss string.
 If your camera does not generate this kind of structure, open an issue showing your file structure and I might add alternative such as fs.stat() to take timestamp from attributes and simplify the process.

+In mySQL branch, the app looks for "foscam" database on start.
+If not found, it will try to create the database and the two tables needed to work (ftps and activations tables).

 ## License